BlackBrickOrg/tiny-coap/README.md

 - retransmition/acknowledgment functionality

-- parsing responses.
-Received data will be return to user via callback.
+- parsing of responses.
+Received data will be return an user via callback.

 - helpers for block-wise mode.
-The block-wise mode is located on higher layer that this implementation.
+The block-wise mode is located on higher layer than this implementation.
   See [wiki](https://github.com/Mozilla9/tiny-coap/wiki/Block-wise-mode-example) for example.